 Faculty Position in Mechanical Engineering

-Taylor University is seeking applications and nominations of strong candidates for a tenure track faculty position at the rank of Assistant or Associate Professor in the Department of Physics and Engineering, beginning in August 2014, teaching primarily in the area of mechanical engineering.
+Taylor University is seeking applications and nominations of strong candidates for a tenure track faculty position at the rank of Assistant or Associate Professor in the Department of Physics and Engineering, beginning in January or August 2015, teaching primarily in the area of mechanical engineering.
 Rank and salary are dependent upon qualifications and experience.
 Women and minorities are encouraged to apply.

 An earned doctorate in mechanical engineering, mechatronics or closely related field is required by the start date.
 The primary teaching load will be in courses related to mechanical engineering.
 However, in keeping with the electro-mechanical multi-disciplinary nature of the engineering program, the successful candidate will demonstrate knowledge of engineering that is broader than her/his primary discipline, and may teach engineering courses and engage students in engineering projects outside his/her area of expertise.
 Experience as a practicing engineer, “hands-on” design and project experience, a record of successful college teaching, the Professional Engineer designation, experience with ABET accreditation, and the ability to obtain outside funding will be favorably considered.
 Active support of and participation in the department’s ongoing ABET accreditation process is required.
 Candidates must be strongly committed to the educational mission and evangelical Christian orientation of the University.
 Taylor University is a Christ-centered educational institution, and an evangelical, interdenominational covenant community committed to advancing life-long learning and ministering the redemptive love of Jesus Christ to a world in need.